NativeScript/docs-v7/docs/tooling/app-templates.md

 $  tns create my-app-name --template tns-template-name
 ```

 In the command above `tns-template-name` should be the template you wish to use.
 See bellow for the name of each template.

-Note that different versions of NativeScript can have different code in the application templates.
+>Different versions of NativeScript can have different code in the application templates.
 If you create an app using an older version of the framework you might get less features from the ones included in the current NativeScript release.

 ## Blank